My name is Vivian Salama. I’ve worked as a journalist for the past 15 years — the past 11 of which were spent working as a foreign correspondent.

-Until late 2011, I was based in the United Arab Emirates as a correspondent for Bloomberg News, during which time I covered revolutions in Egypt, Libya, Bahrain, Yemen and Syria.
-I have also been based in Lahore, Pakistan.
-My byline has appeared in various publications including Bloomberg News, Newsweek Magazine, Business Week Magazine, Rolling Stone, Time.com, WashingtonPost.com, USA Today, the Daily Star and the International Herald Tribune (to name a few).
-I’ve also appeared as a commentator on networks like the BBC (TV and Radio), South African Broadcasting Corp.
+Until late 2011, I was based in the United Arab Emirates as a correspondent for Bloomberg News, during which time I wrote about revolutions in Egypt, Libya, Bahrain, Yemen and Syria.
+I have also been based in Lahore, Pakistan and Cairo, Egypt.
+My byline has appeared in various publications including Bloomberg News, Rolling Stone, Foreign Affairs, Newsweek Magazine, Business Week Magazine, Time.com, WashingtonPost.com, USA Today, the Daily Star and the International Herald Tribune, among others.
+I’ve also appeared as a commentator on networks including CNN, HuffPost Live, BBC (TV and Radio), South African Broadcasting Corp.
 (TV), Bloomberg TV, TVNZ, France24, Canadian Broadcasting Corp.
 (CBC), Voice of America and NPR.
 Prior to moving East, I was the producer for NBC and ABC News in New York.

 I’ve also reported from sub-Saharan Africa, the Balkans, China, North and South Korea and the United States.